Connecting to Container Registry from Virtual Private Cloud

 repository with the Docker image appears in the registry.

-Tips for deployment in the production environment
+Tips for production deployment

 -